 If you have ever experienced storm or fire damage you know how challenging it is to get things back to the way they were.
 Contractors show up from everywhere, insurance companies want to settle quickly, and you are caught in the middle.
 As with new construction or remodeling, phased inspections conducted by a licensed real estate inspector will assure your repairs are completed correctly.

-Check out this hidden danger lurking in most houses that is seldom thought about.Your laundry area whether it is a room in the house or a washer dryer sitting in the garage probably needs your attention right now.
+Check out this hidden danger lurking in most houses that is seldom thought about.Your laundry room whether it is a room in the house or a washer dryer sitting in the garage probably needs your attention right now.
 Follow this link to see why.